pulumi/docs/reference/cd-azure-devops.md

 }
 ```

-### Using Scripts
+## Using Scripts (Manual Approach)

-If you prefer to control the installation of the Pulumi CLI and how it runs your Pulumi app, you can use scripts in your pipeline builds for a more direct approach.
-Below are some sample scripts to install the CLI and run your Pulumi app.
+If you prefer to control the installation of the Pulumi CLI and how it runs your Pulumi app, you can use scripts in your pipeline builds.
+Below are some sample scripts to help you get started in order to install the CLI and run your Pulumi app.

 The `run-pulumi.sh` script runs `pulumi preview` for PR builds and the `pulumi up --yes` command with explicit consent,
 for master branches.

+The following environment variables are set in the build pipeline using the Azure DevOps portal.
+- `pulumi.access.token`
+- `arm.client.id`
+- `arm.client.secret`
+- `arm.subscription.id`
+- `arm.tenant.id`

+The above variables are _mapped-in_ to the job using the `env:` directive as described [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=vsts&tabs=yaml%2Cbatch#secret-variables).

 #### `azure-pipelines.yml`